kzarms/bot_sv/README.md

 1. Create a Telegram bot using the [BotFather](https://core.telegram.org/bots#botfather).
    - Follow the instructions to obtain your bot token.

-2. Create a `token.txt` file in the project directory store the token inside:
+2. Create a `token.txt` file in the root directory store the token inside:
    ```env
    2052123456:AAXXXX
    ```

-3. Customize the mentors in the configuration file (`./db/supervisors.json`).
+3. Customize the mentors in the configuration file `./db/supervisors.json`.
 Example:
    ```json
    {
        "000000000000": {